CrossSum: Beyond English-Centric Cross-Lingual Summarization for 1,500+ Language Pairs: Conclusion Future Works

 \section{Conclusion \& Future Works}

-In this paper, we present CrossSum, a large-scale, non-English-centric cross-lingual abstractive summarization dataset containing 1.7 million samples across 1500+ language pairs.
-CrossSum provides the first publicly available cross-lingual summarization dataset and benchmarks for many of these pairs.
-We also make the alignment scripts available for the researchers, which will help produce better alignments.
-Furthermore, we introduced a new multistage sampling algorithm that can be generalized to any cross-lingual generation task and a new language-agnostic metric for evaluating cross-lingual summaries when references in the target languages may not be available.
-Additionally, we demonstrate that training one multilingual model can help better cross-lingual summarization than baselines.
-Moreover, CrossSum can also be helpful in zero-shot cross-lingual settings.
+In this work, we presented CrossSum, a large-scale, non-English-centric XLS dataset containing 1.68 million samples in 1,500+ language pairs.
+CrossSum provides the first publicly available XLS dataset for many of these pairs.
+Performing a limited-scale human evaluation of CrossSum, we introduced MLS, a multistage sampling algorithm for general-purpose cross-lingual generation, and LaSE, a language-agnostic metric for evaluating summaries when reference summaries in the target languages may not be available.
+We demonstrated that training one multilingual model can help towards better XLS than baselines.
+We also shed light on the potential to perform zero-shot and few-shot XLS with CrossSum.
+We share our findings and resources in the hopes of making the XLS research community more inclusive and diverse.

-In the future, we will investigate the use of our dataset for other summarization tasks, e.g., multi-document \citep{fabbri-etal-2019-multi} and multi-modal summarization \citep{zhu2018msmo}.
+In the future, we will investigate the use of CrossSum for other summarization tasks, e.g., multi-document \citep{fabbri-etal-2019-multi} and multi-modal summarization \citep{zhu2018msmo}.
+We would also like to explore better techniques for m2m, zero-shot, and few-shot cross-lingual summarization.